Wettest winter in England, Wales, for almost 250 yrs

-Around 435 millimeters (17 inches) of rain was recorded up to February 24 in England and Wales, making it their wettest winter since 1766.
+Around 435 millimetres (17 inches) of rain was recorded up to Feb.
+24 in England and Wales, making it their wettest winter since 1766.

 "New records have been set for many parts of the UK, with southeast and central southern England having seen well over double the rainfall expected in a normal winter," the Met Office said in a statement.